 Learning to type Korean has many benefits.
-Once you achieve mastery in the art of typing Korean, you can chat with friends online, comment on websites, look up words in the dictionary, search Naver — and the list goes on!
+Once you achieve mastery in the art of typing Korean, you can chat with friends online, comment on websites, look up words in the dictionary, search Naver (a must have app for anyone living in Korea) — and the list goes on!

 Plus, the skill of typing Korean has double the benefit since most newer phones have the ability to install full Korean keyboards.
 You’ll put these exact same skills into use when texting!

 But perhaps one of the biggest benefits to learning how to type is that it is one of the best ways we know of to help you get better at Korean.
 It connects you virtually to the world of Korean speakers and at that point, your options are limitless!

 From solidifying the basics of fitting characters together to learning new slang phrases, texting and typing in Korean will be a linchpin in your journey toward Korean fluency.

 Today we will progress through five steps in our journey toward becoming Korean typing masters.
 If you haven’t yet learned the Korean characters, we recommend you do so before learning the skill of typing Korean.
 Get a free guide and learn the Korean alphabet on our website!

 *Ready to learn Korean yet?
 Click here to learn about our 90 Day Korean learning program!

 Step 1: Get Familiar With the Korean Keyboard

 The first step in our journey is to learn the Korean keyboard layout.
 The creators were also masters of the mind and liked to keep things simple.